d11wtq/persistent/README.md

 	panic(err)
 }
 fmt.Println("vec1[0] == %s", z) // 42

+// pop the last element off the env of vec1 vec3 := vec1.Pop()
+fmt.Println("vec3 has %d elements", vec3.Count())

+// verify that the original vector is unchanged fmt.Println("vec1 has %d elements", vec1.Count())
 ```

 I plan to experiment with changing the underlying data structure to an RRB Tree